Hello, hola, hi!

 I guess that you know a lot of these people, maybe you are even one of them, who are constantly busy, they never stop doing things, keeping their mind busy to feel alive!
 They say « I didn't even had the time to breath today! » and in fact, they simply just didn't took the time to live that day!
 Isn't it totally insane!?
 Chances are that, at some point, they will sort of "explode", and will really, really need to stay in bed for 48 hours straight or something!
 And it's not surprising.

 I once read a line in a book about meditation that I will never forget.
-As a musician, it speaks a lot to me, but it will speak to you in any case.
+As a musician, it made a big impression on me, but it will speak to you in any case.
 It said something like:

-This can appears to be weird or even pointless to do that, maybe it's because no one taught us to feel what's inside our body at school, the same way nobody neither taught us to unconditionally love ourselves and I guess that really rare are the parents who encouraged their children to do so.
+It might seem weird or even pointless to do that, maybe it's because no one taught us to feel what's inside our body at school, the same way nobody neither taught us to unconditionally love ourselves and I guess that really rare are the parents who encouraged their children to do so.
 The good news is it isn't too late.
-It's just now up to you to take the time to truly feel yourself, and this is a work that no one can do it for you.
+It's just now up to you to take the time to truly feel yourself, and this is a work that no one else can do for you.

 By the way, you have to know that many psychotherapy techniques suggests to find answers in your body.
 You can observe but also interact with your body's feelings, your felt sense, and access to a lot of informations on yourself through your body.
 It's a wide opened door on your unconscious, which is the most viable source of true answers and an amazing source of inspiration for creative people!